 Every construction project comes with unique challenges and opportunity.
 But it is also true that most of the construction projects (whether road or bridge or building or tunnel, etc) come with some activities that are common with other project completed in the past.

 So, a lesson learnt from one project could be very useful for another project.
-It is highly recommended to share best practises, lesson learnt, near-miss accidents, etc at a healthy start meeting of a project.
-It would be an ideal opportunity for the project team and site team to gain the knowledge from another project and make their project site safe and secure for the entire project duration.
+It is highly recommended to share best practices, lesson learnt, near-miss accidents, etc at a healthy start meeting of a project.
+It would be an ideal opportunity for the project team and site team to gain knowledge from another project and make their project site safe and secure for the entire project duration.

 I hope this blog helps you to understand the risk assessment procedure in simpler terms.
 Please feel free to comment and share your views or lessons from your own risk assessment learnings.
 Also, please see our Broad View of Civil Engineering Course, where there is a unique module for Risk and Mitigation Measures.
-Please see the interview of one of Health and Safety Expert, Sulagna Ghosh from Leeds, the UK at our YouTube channel.
+Please see the interview of one of the Health and Safety Expert, Sulagna Ghosh from Leeds, the UK on our YouTube channel.